-INTRODUCTION
+1. INTRODUCTION

-The school is committed to the highest possible standards of openness, probity and accountability.
-In line with that commitment we encourage employees and others with serious concerns about any aspect of the school's work falling within paragraph 2.3 to come forward and voice those concerns if such concerns ("Whistle blowing") are in the public interest.

-Such concerns will not be in the public interest if it is of a personal nature, for example, if it relates to an individual's grievance, or concerns about a person's terms and conditions of his employment or work with the school.

-Employees are often the first to realise that there may be something seriously wrong within a school.
-However, they may not feel able to express their concerns because they believe that speaking up would be disloyal to their colleagues or to the school.
+- 1.1 The Trust / School is committed to the highest possible standards of openness, probity and accountability.
+In line with that commitment we encourage employees and others with serious concerns about any aspect of the Trust / School's work falling within paragraph 2.3 to come forward and voice those concerns if such concerns ("Whistle blowing") are in the public interest. - 1.2 Such concerns will not be in the public interest if it is of a personal nature, for example, if it relates to an individual's grievance, or concerns about a person's terms and conditions of his employment or work with the Trust / School. - 1.3 Employees are often the first to realise that there may be something seriously wrong within the Trust / School.
+However, they may not feel able to express their concerns because they believe that speaking up would be disloyal to their colleagues or to the Trust / School.
 They may also fear harassment or victimisation.
-In these circumstances, it may be easier to ignore the concern rather than report what may just be a suspicion of malpractice.

-Although in most cases staff with concerns should share those concerns with their immediate manager, it is recognised that certain cases will have to proceed on a confidential basis.
+In these circumstances, it may be easier to ignore the concern rather than report what may just be a suspicion of malpractice. - 1.4 Although in most cases staff with concerns should share those concerns with their immediate manager, it is recognised that certain cases will have to proceed on a confidential basis.
 This policy document makes it clear that staff can do so without fear of reprisals.
-This Whistleblowing Policy and Procedure is intended to encourage and enable those to whom the procedure is available to raise serious concerns within the school rather than overlooking a problem or blowing the whistle outside.
-The procedure is available to: -

-- Employees (and agency employees working for the school) - Casual workers - Organisations providing goods and services to the school, or carrying out works for the school and their staff

-The chair of governors has overall responsibility for the maintenance and operation of this policy.

-The school processes any personal data collected during this process in accordance with its data protection policy.
+This Whistleblowing Policy and Procedure is intended to encourage and enable those to whom the procedure is available to raise serious concerns within the Trust / School rather than overlooking a problem or blowing the whistle outside.
+The procedure is available to: - - Employees (and agency employees working for the Trust / School) - Casual workers - Organisations providing goods and services to the Trust / School, or carrying out works for the s Trust / School and their staff - 1.5 The Chief Executive (CEO) has overall responsibility for the maintenance and operation of this policy. - 1.6 The Trust / School processes any personal data collected during this process in accordance with its data protection policy.
 Further details can be found in the Privacy Notice on the school's website.
 Any data collected is held securely and accessed by, and disclosed to, individuals only for the purposes of managing this process.

-AIMS AND SCOPE OF THIS POLICY
+2. AIMS AND SCOPE OF THIS POLICY